 Refugee Doula Training Program

 Course for refugees preparing them to serve women in their ethnic/language communities.
+This class is a part of the Volunteer Training.

-Refugee Breastfeeding Course
+Refugee Breastfeeding and Baby Care Course

 Provides an opportunity for American moms and refugee moms to connect in friendship